sherifabdlnaby/kubephp/README.md

 1. The image is to be used as a base for your Symfony application image, you should modify its Dockerfile to your needs.

-2. The image come with a handy _Makefile_ to build the image using Docker-Compose files, it's handy when manually building the image for development or in a not-orchestrated docker hosts.
+2. The image comes with a handy _Makefile_ to build the image using Docker-Compose files, it's handy when manually building the image for development or in a not-orchestrated docker host.
-However in an environment where CI/CD pipelines will build the image, they will need to supply some build-time arguments for the image. (tho defaults exist.)
+However, in an environment where CI/CD pipelines will build the image, they will need to supply some build-time arguments for the image. (tho defaults exist.)

 ### Build Time Arguments
 | **ARG**            | **Description**                                                                                                                                      | **Default** |